chrisli30/RIL-DOCS/Smart Contract Development/Developing Smart Contracts in RSK.md

 #### 6. Deploy it to the blockchain

 Now, we must include the contract in the deployment scripts.
-This scripts are found in migrations folder.
+These scripts are found in the Migrations folder.

 Then we create a new migration file.
 We can name it 2_simple_storage.js.

-We write these codes like below:
+We write these codes as below:

 ```js
 var SimpleStorage = artifacts.require("./SimpleStorage.sol");